9170

 Of course, you will have network gear that does not support SNMP natively.
 In this case, you'll need an SNMP agent that can translate the outputs available on these devices into SNMP to send to your SNMP manager.
 Most commonly, devices will output one or more contact closures as system alarms.
 An SNMP RTU is capable of bringing alarms from older gear under your SNMP monitoring umbrella.

-You might be wondering, "Why has monitoring via SNMP become so widespread?"
-One factor, more than any other, was responsible for SNMP's rise: openness.
-Monitoring SNMP is easier for businesses to justify because it is an open standard.
 In the last few decades, many companies have found themselves burned by closed or proprietary protocols.
 Manufacturers use such protocols as leverage to charge higher prices.
 Even worse, your manufacturer could simply close its doors, leaving you with no way to get replacement parts or gear.

 As you can see, network staff were hoping for a system that did not have the problems of closed and proprietary protocols.
 Monitoring with SNMP proved to be a good solution.
 Despite some quirks, SNMP has made good on its promise of being an open, and therefore a smarter, protocol to use.
+It is now widely regarded as the industry standard for monitoring SNMP.

 So what happens after SNMP messages (known as "traps") are received by your SNMP manager?
 Depending on your needs, one of a few things might happen.
 Most common at large and medium companies is to have a 24/7 staffed NOC.
 At all times, at least one staff person is monitoring SNMP-transported alert messages looking for problems.
 When a network threat is identified, that user will dispatch a tech to the site, issue an automatic response, log the problem for later correction, or otherwise respond.

 At other companies, however, the SNMP manager may take different action.
 If your company has a NOC center, but staffs it only during business hours, you might set up automatic text messages or even automated voice messages to your cell phone.
 These would be triggered when your SNMP manager, which is on duty even when your NOC center is closed, receives an alarm vital enough to trigger an after-hours alert.
 "Critical enough" is a very important concept here, because you don't want to be woken up at 3 AM for alarm that can wait until morning.
+Monitoring SNMP with automated alerts helps streamline response processes.

 A multi-protocol master monitoring SNMP and other devices simultaneously